CodeYourFuture/fundamentals-course/lesson-1.md

 ### Code.org Course 3

 [Code.org](https://code.org) is a website which teaches beginners how to code and gives them lots of practice.

+It uses block-based coding (we'll start JavaScript next week).
+Don't be put off by the simplicity - even top universities teach block-based coding (e.g., Berkeley, Harvard).

-We will be completing their "Course 3".
+We will be completing the course called "Course 3".

 To get set up, follow these instructions:

 1. [Click here](https://studio.code.org/join/YCGHSP) to join the CYF class on code.org.
 This will prompt you to make an account.
 2. Once you've registered and joined the class this way, you should be taken to an overview of [course 3](https://studio.code.org/s/course3).